Jacobus Philippus Snyman: British retreat at Lobatse

-On the 6th of March, British forces advanced to Lobatse, which they occupied.
-They repaired the telegraph lines and began operating the communication lines on the 7th of March.
+On 6 March, British forces advanced to Lobatse, which they occupied.
+They repaired the telegraph lines and began operating the communication lines on 7 March.
 The British forces made preparations to advance southwards.
 Lieutenant-Colonel William Bodle advanced to Pitsani Potlogo and the railway was repaired to that point.
-On the 15th of March, a large force under General Snyman advanced rapidly from Mafeking, attacking the advance of Lieutenant-Colonel William Bodle's party, and threatened an attack on Lobatse.
+On 15 March, a large force under General Snyman advanced rapidly from Mafeking, attacking the advance of Lieutenant-Colonel William Bodle's party, and threatened an attack on Lobatse.
 General Snyman's force shelled the British position at Lobatse late that evening, killing Lieutenant Arthur John Tyler, 1st West Riding Regiment, and capturing Lieutenant H. Chapman.
 The British forces were dislodged from their positions and forced to retreat to Crocodile Pools.
 Amongst the items captured by General Snyman there were seven chests of Lee-Metford ammunition.

 Rebuffing Plumer

-On the 27th of March, Colonel Herbert Plumer set out from Sefetili (Mathete) with approximately 270 mounted cavalrymen, 80 infantry and a machine-gun to Ramathlabama in a planned charge on General Snyman's position at Mafeking.
+On 27 March, Colonel Herbert Plumer set out from Sefetili (Mathete) with approximately 270 mounted cavalrymen, 80 infantry and a machine-gun to Ramathlabama in a planned charge on General Snyman's position at Mafeking.
 Snyman sent 100 horsemen and Commandant Pieter D. Swart departed from Lobatse to intercept the British advance.
 Snyman joined his men with reinforcements and engaged in a brief battle, driving Plumer back to Sefetili with the British forces numbering nine killed, 30 wounded (including Plumer) and 14 men reported missing.
 The Boer forces numbered one man killed and two lightly wounded.
 General Snyman sent a message to Colonel Baden-Powell to send an ambulance to evacuate Plumer's wounded.
 Baden-Powell's close friend, Captain Kenneth McLaren, was among the wounded.
 The Boer successes about Mafeking, where General Snyman defeated Baden-Powell's garrison and Plumer's relief force both in one day, greatly heartened the pro-Boer press.